ychang49265/precourse-unit-1/windows-os.md

 When you launch VS Code, it will not immediately connect to WSL.
 Follow the steps below to connect VS Code to WSL.

 1. Start VS Code.
-2. Press `F1`, select **Remote-WSL: New Window**.
+2. Press `F1`, type in **Remote-WSL: New Window** and click it.
 When doing this for the first time, you may see VS Code fetching components needed to run in WSL.
 This should only take a short while, and is only needed once.
 3. After a moment, a new VS Code window will appear, and you'll see a notification that VS Code is opening in WSL.

     ![wsl-starting-notification](https://github.com/CodesmithLLC/precourse-part-1/blob/master/docs/assets/images/wsl-starting-notification.png)